Proposal for creating spatial superposition of a large mass in a RF trap: Conclusion Discussion

 \section{Conclusion \& Discussion}

 We have studied the possibility of engineering a delocalised state of a charged particle of the size of hundreds of nanometers (``nanoparticle'') through the interaction with an ion, based on the co-trapping in a Paul trap demonstrated in ref.~\cite{bykov2024nanoparticle}.
-We found that the coherent displacement of the nanoparticle can be of the orders of a few nanometers, smaller than the size of the nanoparticle itself but much larger than the spread of its initial wavefunction.
+We found that the coherent displacement of the nanoparticle can be of the orders of a few nanometers, smaller than the size of the nanoparticle itself but much larger than the spread of its initial ground state wavefunction.

-The possibility of cooling the system makes this setup attractive.
-Some level of cooling in all directions has already been demonstrated \cite{bykov_3d_2023} and there are ideas on how to improve it \cite{bykov2024nanoparticle}.
-We have not advanced any additional proposal for cooling in this work, but simply assumed that the trapped nanoparticle can be suitably cooled.

-With respect to the reported experiment, our proposal needs additional laser beams along the $z$-direction for the spin-dependent displacement of the ion.
-Geometric constraints may require these beams to be slightly off-axis, introducing Coulomb forces on the nanoparticle in the radial plane, which have not been considered here.
+The recent development co-trapping of an ion and nanoparticle in combination with the possibility of cooling~\cite{bykov20233d} made this setup attractive for exploring the creation of delocalised nanoparticle states.
 Having established that a significant delocalisation is in principle achievable with reasonable parameters, the next step is a comprehensive analysis of the sources of decoherence.
 Coherence may be lost through interaction with the environment (blackbody radiation, scattering with air molecules, Coulomb interaction with remnant environmental charges...) or from unavoidable fluctuations of the controls (static and oscillating fields of the trap, geometric deviations from the ideal...).
+In~\cref{sec:noise} we have discussed several source of coherence loss and imposed constraints on the electric field noise.
+As it stands, the current bottleneck is the noise isolation.
+The difference between our threshold and experimental values in literature based on similar trap designs shows that the shielding against noise needs to be improved by three orders of magnitude.
+This will be challenging and we hope this work serves as a motivation to work towards these benchmark values.
+For a full superposition measurements, cooling to near the motional ground will also become important, which has also not yet been realised in this platform.

+Another relevant noise sources to this specific platform would be the micromotion and other RF specific noise sources.
+We leave this calculation for future work but note here that the axial trapping direction (along which the superposition is created) does not have dynamical trapping.
+Dynamical noise sources such as micromotion therefore only enter via either (Coulomb) coupling between the radial and axial directions, or via trapping imperfections, e.g. if the RF fields leak into the axial direction, or if the particles are not initialized at the radial centre of the trap.
+Such leakage has been seen in similar ion trapping experiments~\cite{leopold2019cryogenic}, and requires further investigation.